Who loves warm blueberry muffins in the morning? We have an easy blueberry muffin recipe you can make the night before and just bake in the morning.

 The perfect food, the blueberry, is now in season and plentiful at your markets.
 Be sure to pick up a few extra pints at the lower summer prices.
 Blueberries freeze so easily and you can use them in so many recipes either fresh or frozen, just remember not to wash them before you freeze them.

-We recently picked 10 pounds of blueberries and I am slow-moving this week to get them frozen or used in a recipe
+Blueberry Muffins- Make ahead Muffin Batter recipe is perfect for the hectic morning.
+We recently picked 10 pounds of blueberries and I am slow-moving this week to get them frozen or used in a recipe.

 With the little energy I had one night, I made the simple batter.